 The tests were successfully updated.
 In the future, regressions will have a tough time sneaking into the design system.

 We have an open pull request that adds AvatarList to the design system.
-Our stories are written, the tests pass, and documentation exists.
+We've written our stories, the tests pass, and documentation exists.
 At last, we’re ready to update our design system package with Auto and npm.

-Now merge your PR, and navigate to your package on npm and hang tight for a few minutes while the package is updated.
+Now merge your PR, navigate to your package on npm, and hang tight for a few minutes while the package is updated.

 Chapter 9 concludes with the complete sample code, helpful resources, and frequently asked questions from developers.